 The CoSN-Gartner tool was released in 2003 to help school technology leaders understand the costs associated with the computing environment.
 This free web-based tool has been used by over 2,000 districts, independent schools, and state and regional agencies.

-Tips and Recommendations for Using the TCO Tool
+Tips and Recommendations for performing your own TCO assessment

 1. Get Executive Support

 A TCO assessment includes time to gather input and analyze the results.
 It requires cooperation from other departments, including HR or payroll and the business office.
 Executive support is important to raise the level of awareness and to garner support from other departments.

 2. Use a Baseline

 To understand current baseline costs, conduct an enterprise-wide study of your current year costs.
 This can then be used for comparison scenarios or subset studies.